Semicolons, colons, and dashes

 I could NOT do this:

 I went to the grocery store today; I bought a ton of fruit; apples, grapes, and pears were all on sale.

-But why I would want to use a semi-colon here, anyway?
+But why would I want to use a semicolon here, anyway?
 One reason might have to do with style: the three short sentences sound kind of choppy or abrupt.
 A stronger reason might be if I wanted to emphasize a relationship between two of the sentences.
 If I connect “I bought a ton of fruit” and “Apples, grapes, and pears were all on sale” more closely, readers may realize that the reason why I bought so much fruit is that there was a great sale on it.